bpbradley/ansible-role-komodo/README.md

 | **komodo\_legacy\_compose\_cli**                  | `false`                                         | Whether stack actions should use `docker-compose` instead of `docker compose`                                   |
 | **komodo\_include\_disk\_mounts**                 | `[]`                                            | Optional.
 Only include mounts at specific paths in the disk report i.e. `["/mnt/include/1", "/mnt/include/2"]`  |
 | **komodo\_exclude\_disk\_mounts**                 | `[]`                                            | Optional.
 Don't include these mounts in the disk report. i.e. `["/mnt/exclude/1", "/mnt/exclude/2"]`            |

+### Inbound vs Outbound Connections

+Introduced in Komodo 2.0.0, connection between Komodo Core and Periphery is *highly* configurable, and far more secure than in Komodo v1.
+In Komodo v1, *all* communication between Komodo Core and Periphery was **Inbound** to periphery.
+This means that Periphery itself must host a server, which a "server" in core is configured to reach out to and establish connection.
+Then, communication was established (usually) with ssl, and authentication required setting a passkey and IP allow list to filter out connections from clients that are not the intended Komodo Core.
+This worked, and still works in v2 for compatibility, but it carries several issues.

+1. The periphery host must be able to host a server, and that server must be accessible by komodo core.
+This often required complex overlay networks and/or VPN configurations to do securely.
+2. The passkey authentication method requires commununication of sensitive, static credentials over the network
+3. Credential separation (and credential rotation) between servers required API based automation, which carries the risk of API credential exposure

+To that end, Komodo 2.0.0 solves these issues by allowing an **Outbound Connection** flow, as well as completely changing how Core <-> Periphery authenticates by adopting the [Noise Protocol](https://noiseprotocol.org/noise.html), and more specifically, the [Noise XX Handshake](https://noiseprotocol.org/noise.html#handshake-patterns) which allows *mutual authentication* and forward secrecy.

+It also introduces a number of additional convenience and security features which make it easier to be secure by default, and largely removes the necessity of API driven [Server Management](#server-management) which was needed in V1 for full onboarding and passkey rotation automation. **This is no longer necessary at all with outbound connections.**

 ### Systemd User vs System Units